Kelamangalam railway station

-Kelamangalam railway station is one of the intermittent railway stations between Hosur railway station and Dharmapuri railway station.
+Kelamangalam railway station is one of the intermediate railway stations between Hosur railway station and Dharmapuri railway station.

 Railway station

 Kelamangalam railway station is located in Krishnagiri district of Tamil Nadu on Salem junction railway station to Bangalore city junction railway station line.
 This railway line is non-electrified single line, so many level crosses occur between passenger trains and express trains in the station.
 The Kelamangalam railway station is fifteen kilometres from Hosur railway station.
-Kelamangalam railway station is one of the intermittent railway station in Bengaluru to Salem line.
+Kelamangalam railway station is one of the intermediate railway station in Bengaluru to Salem line.
 This is a Passenger trains stoppage railway station.
 It belongs to South Western Railway, Bangalore Cy Jn.
 Neighbouring stations are Periyanaga Thumai, Hosur.
 A nearby major railway station is Bangalore Cy Jn and Airport is Bengaluru International Airport.
 Total No express trains stop at this station.